thortle/AI-media-sorter/README.md

 ## **Purpose**

-This tool generates detailed AI-powered descriptions for image collections.
-Creates a comprehensive catalog of descriptions that can be used for:
+This tool generates detailed AI-powered descriptions for image collections and provides intelligent search capabilities.
+Creates a comprehensive catalog that can be used for:

-- Content analysis and search
+- **Content analysis and search** with natural language queries
-- Building datasets for machine learning
+- **Building datasets for machine learning** (especially face recognition using character-flagged photos)
-- Creating searchable metadata for large photo collections
+- **Creating searchable metadata** for large photo collections
+- **Intelligent photo organization** and discovery

 ## **Quick Start**